 Average yearly increase in global temperatures per decade since 1880:

-Earth’s 5 warmest years on record have been the last 5 years.
+Earth’s 5 warmest years on record have been the last 5 years (as of 2024).

 Average yearly increase in global temperature since 1970: